+PSY 100 Cr.3

 Aging and the Elderly

 The study of aging and older persons from a psychological perspective.
 It highlights physical, cognitive, emotional and social characteristics of old people and developmental changes associated with aging processes.
 Special attention is focused on the differences between typical aging and disease-related conditions associated with aging.
 Attention also is focused on diversity in the experience of aging and on practical applications.
 Prerequisite: PSY 358 or concurrent enrollment.
 Offered Occasionally.

 PSY 360 Cr.3

 This course represents a blend of cross-cultural concepts and human development (across the lifespan) and will seek to explore the influence of culture on various aspects of human development.
 More specific topics include the role of culture on: socialization, physical growth, cognition, self and personality, sex and gender, social behavior, family relations, and health.
 Prerequisite: PSY 212.
 Offered Occasionally.

 PSY 370 Cr.3

 This course examines the application of psychological principles to school learning.
 Topics covered include theories of learning, individual differences, motivation, classroom management, measurement and evaluation, and effective teaching.
 The content is discussed in relation to current issues and problems.
 Prerequisite: one of the following: PSY 212, ESS 207, or ESS 200.
 Offered Annually.

 PSY 376 Cr.3

 Psychological principles, concepts and methods applicable to organizational and industrial situations and practices.
 Topics include personnel selection, placement and evaluation; training; motivation; leadership; and social factors in organizations.
 Prerequisites: six credits in psychology; junior standing.
-Offered Annually.
+Offered Occasionally.